Wheat

 Wheatberries are also wonderful in grain pilafs, or even sauced like pasta, and because they hold their shape so well without going starchy, they’re perfect for make-ahead dishes.

-Toss them, cooked and cooled, into a raw kale salad, or add them to a batch of quick bread or muffins, for extra texture and flavor.
-And a few other suggestions:
+Toss them, cooked and cooled, into leafy salads, combine them with lentils or beans, minced vegetables and vinaigrette for a main-dish salad, or add them to a batch of quick bread or muffins, for extra texture and flavor.

 Wheatberry paella with chickpeas and leeks